sphinx-notes/any/doc/index.rst

 The aboved schema created a ``cat`` directive under "any" domain that can descibe a cat.

-The created directive accept only one argument, which indicates the name of object, aliases can be added on a new line after name, one alias per line.

 The attributes of object can be indicates by directive options(a filed list).